 As few of us have much time to read, short items are particularly popular.
-You can always have a ‘read more’ link to somewhere (such as your website, or a newspaper site) for those who wish to explore an item in depth.
+You can always have a ‘read more’ link to somewhere (such as your website) for those who wish to explore an item in depth.

 Customer of the month